NDevTK/infra/doc/users/services/commit_queue/index.md

     NOTRY=true

-This should only be used for reverts to green the tree, since it skips try bots and might therefore break the tree.
+This should only be used for reverts to make the tree green, since it skips try bots and might therefore break the tree.
 You shouldn't use this otherwise.

     NOTREECHECKS=true